 This concern is valid, and it's one that reputable AI keyboard developers take seriously.
 The best solutions in the market offer clear privacy policies and local processing options.

-"What convinced me was learning that CleverType processes sensitive text directly on my device," Carlos explained.
+"What convinced me was learning that CleverType processes sensitive text directly on my device using on-device AI models," Carlos explained.
 "Nothing gets sent to the cloud unless I specifically opt in.
-And even then, they anonymize the data."
+And even then, they have a zero-data retention policy—they don't store anything.
+The 2026 privacy standards in top AI keyboards are way beyond what we had even a year ago."

 For users with heightened privacy needs, look for these features: